Editor’s note: “Latinx” is shorthand for Latino/Latina.

 The students whom we interviewed also underscored that different cultural understandings of time’s value and function markedly influenced their expectations of student-professor relationships.
 Almost all of the interviewees acknowledged that their professors were busy people with many important responsibilities, and they clearly understood the dominant culture’s view of time as a commodity to be organized, managed, and guarded.
 Nevertheless, their understanding did not change the fact that the time-driven behavior of some professors was still off-putting.
 One student, for example, mused on how strange it was to be asked to schedule a meeting several weeks in advance to address her immediate questions.
 Another student noted, “Most of my profs are really busy, so you need an appointment to see them, and you can’t really stop by whenever you want.
 And even if I do stop in when they have office hours, they are not there or they have a lot to do.”

-By contrast, the Latin@ undergraduates applauded those professors who gave of their time freely – even abundantly – in keeping with a more typical Latin@ understanding of time.
+By contrast, the Latinx undergraduates applauded those professors who gave of their time freely – even abundantly – in keeping with a more typical Latinx understanding of time.
 One male student, for example, directly linked time to relationship-building as he reflected on his office hours experiences:

 I see office hours as a more casual time to spend with my professor.
 I want to spend it well, be it learning or just talking with them.
 I feel disappointed if I don’t feel as though I connected with the professor at all.